daithang1111/MapReduce-assignments/assignment2/assignment2.md

 ### Q3

-> Both implementations extract the same number of pairs PMI = 233518.
+> Both implementations extract the same number of pairs PMI = 233518 (unique pairs= being divided by 2, which is 116759).

 ### Q4